 To date, there have been several studies looking into whether NAC has protective properties during alcohol consumption.

-With that said, it was only a small study and it wasn’t clear how much alcohol they were given to drink.
+That said, this was only a small study and it wasn’t clear how much alcohol they were given to drink.

-So overall, there isn’t much concrete research to say whether NAC is good for hangovers or not.
-Therefore, most of the evidence for the benefits of NAC when drinking are from positive customer reviews and personal experiences.
+The bottom line: There isn’t much concrete research to say whether NAC is good for hangovers or not.
+Therefore, most of the evidence for the benefits of NAC are from positive customer reviews and personal experiences.

 NAC dosage for a hangover